donngh/donngh/README.md

 I am interested in everything related to the interaction between people.
 It's important to keep a good relationship with everyone.
-That's why I spend time on
+That's why I spend time on.

 Here is a little funny storytelling:
 When I was new to programming, the funny thing I did was to confuse C and C #, and even C ++.